Jamasp Namag

 The Jamasp Nameh (var: Jāmāsp Nāmag, Jāmāsp Nāmeh, "Story of Jamasp") is a Middle Persian book of revelations.
 In an extended sense, it is also a primary source on Medieval Zoroastrian doctrine and legend.
 The work is also known as the Ayādgār ī Jāmāspīg or Ayātkār-ī Jāmāspīk, meaning "[In] Memoriam of Jamasp".

 The text takes the form of a series of questions and answers between Vishtasp and Jamasp, both of whom were amongst Zoroaster's immediate and closest disciples.
 Vishtasp was the princely protector and patron of Zoroaster while Jamasp was a nobleman at Vishtasp's court.
 Both are figures mentioned in the Gathas, the oldest hymns of Zoroastrianism and believed to have been composed by Zoroaster.

 Here (chap.
 3.6-7) there occurs a striking theological statement, that Ohrmazd’s creation of the seven Amašaspands was like lamps being lit one from another, none being diminished thereby.

-The question-answer series is a common literary technique in Zoroastrian literature.
-In the past, and among Zoroastrians themselves, this technique was frequently misunderstood to be an indication of a first-hand account.
 The text has survived in three forms: